forer11/GroupStudyingApp/README.md

 *	If you want help with a specific question while studying to an exam and want to have a discussion about it with other students.

+## Development

+*	The app is written in Android Studio

+*	We are using Firebase platform to restore all relevant data about users and app data.

 ## How to install